simplyadrian/cookbook-nfs-simplyadrian/README.md

-nfs-nativex Cookbook
+nfs-simplyadrian Cookbook
 ====================
 Configures a node as a NFS server.

 Requirements
 ------------
 #### cookbooks
-- `nfs` - The nfs community cookbook should run before nfs-nativex runs
+- `nfs` - The nfs community cookbook should run before nfs-simplyadrian runs

 #### packages
 - `nfs-utils` - nfs-utils required for NFS server